HomeBlogContractingBC Secondary Suite Legalization: A Complete 2025 Guide

 Step 1: Initial Assessment and Consultation

 The first step is a thorough assessment by a qualified professional.
 A contractor will evaluate the existing space against the BC Building Code to identify all areas of non-compliance.
 This includes checking ceiling heights, window sizes for emergency egress, the current state of plumbing and electrical systems, fire separation between the suite and the main dwelling, and ventilation.
 This initial review determines the full scope of work required for legalization.
+You may also find our article on Common Mistakes When Legalizing a Secondary Suite in helpful.

 Step 2: Design and Permit Application